Pennsylvania Department of Health

 Observations:

-Based on observations and staff interview, it was determined that the facility failed to ensure that the required nursing staffing information was posted on a daily basis.
+Based on observations and interviews, it was determined that the facility did not ensure the garbage and refuse was disposed of properly for one dumpster.

 Findings include: